ryanyxw/FlexOlmo/README.md

 ## Training scripts

 All training scripts can be found in [src/scripts/train](src/scripts/train/).
 These scripts are meant to be launched with `torchrun`.
+The scripts can also be [launched with beaker](src/scripts/beaker/).

 ### Evaluation